top of page

 Signs of Sensory Processing Difficulties (SPD)

-• Keep moving/running or spinning
+• Constantly moving, running, or spinning

-• Not understand personal space
+• Lack of understanding of personal space

-• Easily overwhelmed
+• Quick to feel overwhelmed

 • Unaware of pain or touch

-• Difficulty maneuvering the environment
+• Difficulty navigating the environment

-• Overly fearful of swing, height, and unstable surface Problems eating or sleeping
+• Problems with eating or sleeping

 • Difficulty dressing

-• Clumsy
+• Clumsiness

 • Floppy body